Class Ordering<T>

 @GwtCompatible(serializable=true) public <U extends T> Ordering<U> compound(java.util.Comparator<? super U> secondaryComparator)

-.
+Returns an ordering which first uses the orderingthis, but which in the event of a "tie", then delegates tosecondaryComparator.
+For example, to sort a bug list first by status and second by priority, you might usebyStatus.compound(byPriority).
 For a compound ordering with three or more components, simply chain multiple calls to this method.An ordering produced by this method, or a chain of calls to this method, is equivalent to one created using

-on the same component comparators.
+compound(Iterable)on the same component comparators.

 -